komali2/blog/content/posts/my-new-life-stack/index.md

 ```

-I had a major depressive episode like 4 months ago and read a bunch of books
+I had a major depressive episode like 4 months ago and as a result read a bunch
-about ADHD about it, as well as talking with a therapist and Mr. ChatGPTherapy.
+of books about ADHD, as well as talking with a therapist and Mr. ChatGPTherapy.
-Not an app, I just dumped my journals into ChatGPT and asked for advice.
-These
+I just dumped my journals into ChatGPT and asked for advice.
+These questions are
-questions are the result of that.
-The point is, every day I check in on what I
+the result.
+The point is, every day I check in on what I actually like doing and
-actually like doing and what gives or takes away energy from me.
-I'm also
+what gives or takes away energy from me.
+I'm also hunting down what activities
-hunting down what activities naturally engage my ADHD hyperfocus and are worth
+naturally engage my ADHD hyperfocus and are worth pursuing for deeper learning.
-pursuing for deeper learning.
-I discovered I really enjoy drumming this way.
-If
+For example, this caused me to discover I really enjoy drumming.
+If this is
-this is surprising to you that someone doesn't know what they like doing or
+surprising to you that someone doesn't know what they like doing or might like
-might like to do, you're lucky!
+to do, you're lucky!
 I'm not.
-The key passage from "Delivered from
+The key passage from "Delivered from Distraction"
-Distraction" by Edward M. Hallowell is:
+by Edward M. Hallowell is:

 > The connected individual-of any age- naturally feels safe and secure enough to
 > go to step 2 in the cycle, which is play.
 By play, I mean something deeply and